Deploy Azure File Sync (preview)

-- Subscription: The subscription in which to create the Storage Sync Service.
-Depending on your organization's configuration strategy, you may have access to one or more subscriptions.
-An Azure Subscription is the most basic container for billing for each cloud service (such as Azure Files).
+- Subscription: The subscription in which you want to create the Storage Sync Service.
+Depending on your organization's configuration strategy, you might have access to one or more subscriptions.
+An Azure subscription is the most basic container for billing for each cloud service (such as Azure Files).

-- Resource group: A resource group is a logical group of Azure resources, such as a Storage Account or a Storage Sync Service.
-You may create a new resource group or use an existing resource group for Azure File Sync (we recommend using resource groups as containers used to isolate resources logically for your organization, such as grouping HR resources or resources for a particular project).
+- Resource group: A resource group is a logical group of Azure resources, such as a storage account or a Storage Sync Service.
+You can create a new resource group or use an existing resource group for Azure File Sync.
+(We recommend using resource groups as containers to isolate resources logically for your organization, such as grouping HR resources or resources for a specific project.)

-- Location: The region in which you would like to deploy Azure File Sync.
+- Location: The region in which you want to deploy Azure File Sync.
 Only supported regions are available in this list.

-Prepare Windows Servers for use with Azure File Sync
+Prepare Windows Server to use with Azure File Sync

-For ever server with which you intend to use Azure File Sync, including server nodes in a Failover Cluster, complete the following steps:
+For each server that you intend to use with Azure File Sync, including server nodes in a Failover Cluster, complete the following steps:

 Disable Internet Explorer Enhanced Security Configuration.
-This is only required for initial server registration, and can be reenabled after the server has been registered.
+This is required only for initial server registration.
+You can re-enable it after the server has been registered.